genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 These can be used to gate certain functionality.

 For example, if there are parts of `disconnectedCallback` that you don't want to run when the item is being dragged around the layout, you can gate it behind a `(!this.shouldRunDisconnect) return;` early return.
+See [this example](#resource-intensive-component-resetting-in-layout) and [this example](#consuming-lifecycle-value-multiple-times).

 :::warning
 At the very least, you must run `super` calls to the lifecycle methods, or else your custom element will not work correctly.
 :::

 ### Resource-intensive components
-Throughout Foundation UI, there is no need to unregister a component that is registered in the layout while it is not in use.
+Throughout Foundation UI, there is no need to de-register a component that is registered in the layout while it is not in use.
 However, if you have a component that is extremely resource-intensive, then you can use this lifecycle control method to ensure that it only consumes resources when it is in use.

 - When the element is part of the layout registry, then `shouldRunConnect` will be false and you can use this to ensure that your component isn't doing unnecessary work while part of the cache.